myshov/history-of-javascript/README.md

 # Instead of a conclusion

-As the author of require.js [said](http://jrburke.com/2016/03/17/requirejs-2.2-alameda-1.0-released/) "Thanks for your time and use of the libraries.
-The goal for them was to be useful, help inform the future".
-Now we can safely say that CommonJS and AMD has contributed to a modern modular system on way or another.
+As the author of require.js [said](http://jrburke.com/2016/03/17/requirejs-2.2-alameda-1.0-released/) "The goal for them [AMD loaders] was to be useful, help inform the future".
+Now we can safely say that CommonJS and AMD has contributed to a modern modular system one way or another.
 Work for the support of new modularity systems in browsers and Node.JS [already underway](https://github.com/nodejs/node-eps/blob/master/002-es6-modules.md) and, ultimately ES2015 Modules will be the main modular system of JavaScript.